-4 The conflict variable is calculated as follows: (i) 60 points to category 1 districts (severely conflict or cattle rustling affected), (ii) 30 points to category 2 districts (sporadically conflicts and/or cattle rustling affected), (iii) 10 points to category 3 districts (conflict spill over) points to districts without conflicts the last 35 years.
+The conflict variable is calculated as follows: (i) 60 points to category 1 districts (severely conflict or cattle rustling affected), (ii) 30 points to category 2 districts (sporadically conflicts and/or cattle rustling affected), (iii) 10 points to category 3 districts (conflict spill over) points to districts without conflicts the last 35 years.
 The MOLG, OPM, LGFC and MoLHUD will develop the criteria and determine the districts that fall within the respective categories.

-5 The indicator is a composite index combining three factors of environmental risk: Flood, Landslide, Drought.
-The index is the combined % of population vulnerable to each of these three (additive).
-Source: National Vulnerability and Risk Atlas indicator has a noticeable impact on the actual size of the allocations, and that the system provides incentives for all (larger as well as smaller LGs).
+The impact from the results of the crosscutting assessment is weighted (scaled) with the basic allocation formula discussed in the previous sub-section to ensure that every performance indicator has a noticeable impact on the actual size of the allocations, and that the system provides incentives for all (larger as well as smaller LGs).
 The system ensures that LGs with a performance score above the average score receive additional funding and a LG with a score that is below the average is allocated lower resources.
 The system also ensures that all the funds are allocated (no balances).